“The influence of Johan was very important in my becoming the coach I am”

-The FC Barcelona Master in Football Business by Johan Cruyff Institute will deliver world-class teaching, learning and research in football business.
+The Master in Football Business in partnership with FC Barcelona will deliver world-class teaching, learning and research in football business.
 The program will focus on the unique aspects of the football industry, offering excellent and up to date knowledge from the Johan Cruyff Institute and providing students the opportunity to engage with FC Barcelona through lectures, visits, case studies, projects, management games and networking.Sign up

 What qualities does a coach need to lead a team?

 It isn’t easy.
 You need to show your qualities in terms of tactics, vision and, at the same time, manage very different personalities; not only your players but also the people who make up your staff, and try to convince them that the way they are going to play and live for the next 11 months is the best.
 In the end, a leader is a person you follow for no real reason.
 They follow you because they believe in you.
 And that is our dream as coaches, but I must admit it isn’t easy; sometimes you are not able to do it.

 You’ve successfully managed to do it throughout your career.
 How did you prepare your transition from player to coach?